 1-3-4 MST

 Test administration.
-MST administration was simulated using the mstR package (Magis, Yan, & von Davier, 2018) in R. Simulees were randomly assigned to one of the five panels and were routed to the next stage module that provided the most information at the current θ estimate (using all the items up to that point).
+MST administration was simulated using the mstR package (Magis, Yan, & von Davier, 2018) in R. Simulees were randomly assigned to one of the five panels and were routed to the next stage module according to the appropriate maximum information or population distribution interval (theta or NC) routing methods.
 Maximum likelihood estimation (MLE) was used to estimate θ.
 The range of θ estimates was (3.5, 3.5), which was set to be larger than the range of true θ levels to minimize any floor or ceiling effect.
 The θ estimates were set to the upper bound value if the derivatives of the log-likelihood function were positive at both θ = 3.5 and θ = 3.5.
 On the other hand, the θ estimates were set to the lower bound value if both derivatives were negative.

 Response patterns were generated using the same R package.
 For each item, a random variable from Binomial[1, P(θ)] was simulated, where P(θ) is defined in Equation 1.
 If the random variable was equal to 1, the simulee was said to answer the item correctly; otherwise the response was set to 0.

 Routing errors.
-A routing error occurred when a simulee was routed to a module that did not provide the maximum information at its true θ.
+A routing error occurred when a simulee was routed to a module that did not match the true θ or final NC, or provide the maximum information at its true θ.
 Routing errors resulting from transitions between stages 1 and 2 as well as stages 2 and 3 were both analyzed.
-Thus, a simulee was classified as misrouted at any routing point if it was assigned to a different module based on the θ estimate than it would have been assigned based on the true θ that generated the response pattern.
+Thus, a simulee was classified as misrouted at any routing point if it was assigned to a different module than they would have been assigned based on the true θ that generated the response pattern.

 Evaluation Criteria

 The measurement precision of the MSTs were compared across all manipulated conditions and separately for each number of MST routing errors, so that the effect of routing errors on measurement performance could be evaluated.
-All evaluation criteria were computed conditional on θ.
+All evaluation criteria were computed conditional on θ, observed path (including misrouted simulees) and observed path by θ.
 Mean bias and root mean squared error (RMSE) were calculated to evaluate the recovery of true θs at each of the studied θ points.
 These two statistics were defined as

 Mean bias = j=1500(θj – θj)500#3